css-for-js/huckleberry/README.md

 ## Setup Instructions

-This project uses Parcel, to provide a development server with lightning-quick hot-reload.
+This project uses an NPM package called "serve" — it provides a basic local file server, so that you can view the HTML file in-browser.

 Start by installing dependencies: